-Dave started out as a general engineering apprentice at local company, Bode & Sons.
-After fine-tuning his engineering skills for over 20 years, Dave stepped into the world of IT.
-Joining Charles Leek in October 2001, he’s gone on to become our head CNC Programmer, also looking after our day-to-day IT set-up.
-Away from motherboards and microchips, Dave likes to combine landscape photography with walking in the Peak District and the Lakes.
+Dave is another of the most experienced members of the team.
+He started his working life as a general engineering apprentice at another local company, Bode & Sons.
+After fine-tuning his engineering skills for over 20 years, Dave changed careers and stepped into the world of IT.
+Joining us and returning to engineering in 2001, he has gone on to become our head CNC programmer and keeper of passwords.
+Outside of work Dave loves being outdoors, combining his interests in walking and photography.
+He has a particular love of the Lake District and often holidays there.

-Before joining in April 2012, Matt spent 5 years welding and 2 years programming welding robots, before deciding on having a change of scenery and spending 4 years as a fencing contractor.
-He then became our Storeman, also going on to develop his machine skills.
-On top of keeping the factory spotless and well organised, Matt makes sure we work safely and efficiently.
-He’s also a regular player in Leek Cricket Clubs first XI and an occasional spectator at Stoke City.
+Before joining us in April 2012, Matt spent 5 years welding and 2 years programming welding robots, before deciding to have a change of scenery and become a fencing contractor.
+He then became our Storeman and driver and, to many people, he is the face of Leek Gears.
+Matt is a keen cricketer, playing and coaching the juniors at Leek Cricket Club, and an occasional spectator at Stoke City.